as20aa/python_web_deployment/README.md

 Server: Werkzeug/0.14.1 Python/3.6.5
 Date: Wed, 27 Jun 2018 06:17:34 GMT
 ```
-(Use ctrl+c to stop the flask web application)
+(Press ctrl+c to stop the flask web application)
-We begin to configure the uwsgi for the hello.py
+We begin to configure the uwsgi for the hello.py to use the unix socket to commucate with nginx
 ```bash
 # Create a configure file for uwsgi, we assume you are in the same directory as hello.py
 vim uwsgi.ini